vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### How often does the Standard Key Provider rotate keys?

-Standard Key Provider does not rotate its keys automatically, as that could endanger other environments where that key is used.
+Standard Key Provider only rotates keys if you are using the wrapping key feature and have the key rotation interval configured.
+Beyond that, a standard key provider does not rotate anything automatically, as that could endanger other environments where the key is in use.

 An example of how to automate this process with PowerCLI is provided in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory.